KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/austria/c-laef.md

 ## What it provides
 The operational ensemble generates 16+1 member forecasts together with derived ensemble products (ensemble mean and spread, probability maps, and Met/EPSgrams) for parameters including 2 m temperature and humidity, 10 m wind and gusts, precipitation, cloud cover, radiation, and thunderstorm/convection indices.

-The **publicly distributed dataset** (`ensemble-v1-1h-2500m`, "Ensemble Forecast for Austria") is a reduced product: it contains the **10th, 50th and 90th percentiles** computed from the 17 underlying runs (16 perturbed members + 1 control), at hourly resolution out to +60 h, for temperature, precipitation, wind, radiation, cloud cover, and thunderstorm parameters.
-Individual members are not distributed.
+The **publicly distributed dataset** (`ensemble-v1-1h-2500m`, "Ensemble Forecast for Austria") is a reduced product: it contains the **10th, 50th and 90th percentiles** computed from the 17 underlying runs (16 perturbed members + 1 control), at hourly resolution out to +60 h.
+The files carry **13 surface/2D parameters** (39 fields = 13 × 3 percentiles): 2 m temperature and its hourly min/max, 10 m wind (eastward/northward components), total precipitation, rainfall, snowfall, snow-level altitude, total cloud cover, CAPE, surface global radiation, and sunshine duration.
+Fields are packed as scaled 16-bit integers.
+Individual members, gusts, 2 m humidity, low/mid/high cloud cover, and pressure-level (3D) fields are **not** distributed.

 ---